 3 LinkedIn Sales Prospecting Tips for Identifying the Right People

-Do your sales reps know how to use LinkedIn® for sales prospecting?
-B2B sales professionals are missing out if they’re not using social media, and especially LinkedIn®, in their sales prospecting efforts.
+B2B sales professionals are missing out if they’re not using social media, and especially LinkedIn, in their prospecting efforts.
+If your sales reps don’t know how to use LinkedIn for social selling, we have some sales prospecting tips for you.

 Modern B2B buyers are now harder to reach through traditional channels than before.
 Therefore, modern sellers need the skills to find, engage and connect with prospects digitally.